SPEND THE HOLIDAYS WITH MOHAWK HOUSE!

 SERVING THE FINEST MADE-FROM-SCRATCH HOLIDAY MENUS, FESTIVE RARE DRAFT BEERS, & THE AREA’S BEST LINEUP OF LIVE ENTERTAINMENT!

 OUR PRIVATE ROOMS ACCOMODATE SMALL & LARGE PARTIES!

-PLEASE CONTACT US TO INQUIRE ABOUT OUR SPECIAL SUMMER PRIVATE DINING PACKAGES & NEW PRIVATE LUNCHEON PACKAGE!
+PLEASE CONTACT US TO INQUIRE ABOUT OUR SPECIAL AUTUMN & HOLIDAY PRIVATE DINING PACKAGES & NEW PRIVATE LUNCHEON PACKAGE!

 OUR NEW “SMALL PLATES” ARE MAKING A BIG IMPRESSION!

-CHECK OUT OUR SMALL PLATE CREATIONS ON OUR SPRING DINING MENU PAGE
+CHECK OUT OUR SMALL PLATE CREATIONS ON OUR AUTUMN DINING MENU PAGE

 50 FRESH-PICKED DRAFTS!

 TO VIEW CURRENT DRAFT BEER MENU GO TO -> BEERMENUS.COM UPDATED DAILY

 ENJOY A SAMPLING OF OUR DRAFT BEERS WITH OUR MOHAWK BEER PADDLES!